 Doing 30-minutes of yoga with the group can be challenging at times with the giggling, grunting, and talking that goes on.
 Some of that still happens here and there but, for the most part, everybody has become good at being quiet during this time and giving the movements a good effort.

-As a way to celebrate the end of the formal week together, a healthy, freshly cooked snack is served after the relaxation.
+As a way to celebrate the end of the formal week together, a healthy, freshly cooked snack is served after relaxation.
 I leave the girls alone here and allow them to chat it up and have fun on their own.
 It has become one of the favorite parts of the program.

-Wrapping Up With a Day of Service
+Finally, A Day of Service

 On Friday, we conclude the week with a community service day.
-On this day, we roll up our sleeves and clean dirty areas of the community together or do other odd jobs.
-In the evening, some of the older girls have taken to singing bhajans to the leprosy patients who come to receive a free dinner at the community kitchen.
+On this day, we roll up our sleeves and clean dirty areas of the community together, or do other odd jobs.
+In the evening, some of the older girls have taken to singing bhajans (devotional songs) to the leprosy patients who come to receive a free dinner at the community kitchen.
 Others, help clean up the dirty dishes after.

 I teach that what we are doing is not labor.
 Similar to how I clean my room with care to create a nurturing space for this class, we clean the community to create a nurturing space for others, even if it only lasts a couple of hours.

 We’re giving a gift.
 We smile while we do what we do.
 Enjoy ourselves.
 Say a prayer beforehand.
 And usually conclude with a moment of silence and a few “hip hip hoorays!”
-Again, to bring in that spirit, that bhava.
+Again, to bring in that spirit, that bhaav.

 Ending On a Note of Gratitude